HimanshuArora1234/MowItNow/README.md

         - sbt run

 PS. `sbt run` will automatically find the `MowGuiRunner` object which is the ScalaFX GUI object to kick start this application.
+And there is a test case file at your disposal in `src/test/resources`.

 ##Output